-We’re busy thinking up our next event, after having hosting our second INSIDER evening of the year on May 16th, a Thursday night, at the beautiful 46th floor of Salesforce Tower, a great time was had by all thanks largely to CBRE, the commercial real estate services and investment firm.
+We’re busy thinking up our next event, after having hosting our second INSIDER evening of the year on May 16th at the beautiful 46th floor of Salesforce Tower, a great time was had by all thanks largely to CBRE, the commercial real estate services and investment firm.

-Featuring special guest Sam Altman, the CEO of OpenAI — whose goal is to prevent artificial intelligence from doing harm — and the chairman of Y Combinator, where he stepped down as president earlier this year after a five-year run.
-We’ll talk about why he made the move, and what his priorities are going forward.
+The evening featured special guest Sam Altman, the CEO of OpenAI — whose goal is to prevent artificial intelligence from doing harm — and the former president of Y Combinator, which he famously steered for five years, stepping down in February.
+We talked about why he made the move, and what his priorities are going forward.
 You can read coverage of the talk here and watch the interview here.

-Also featuring Blake Scholl, the founder and CEO of Boom, whose electrifying — and also completely audacious — ambition it is to build a supersonic passenger plane that flies at twice the speed of sound — and charges business class fares.
+We also sat down with Blake Scholl, the founder and CEO of Boom, whose electrifying — and also completely audacious — ambition it is to build a supersonic passenger plane that flies at twice the speed of sound — and charges business class fares.
 Investors have already given the young company $141 million to get cracking.
-During this sit-down we’ll get answers about its technology, its timeline, its potential impact on the environment and much, much more.
+During this sit-down, we got answers about its technology, its timeline, its potential impact on the environment and much, much more.
 You can read coverage of the conversation here and watch the sit-down here.

-Last but not least, we’re thrilled to be welcoming one of the world’s most famous AI researchers, Daphne Koller, a longtime Stanford professor who cofounded the online education company Coursera; logged time as the chief computing officer of Calico, Google’s life-extension spinoff; and earlier this month, took the wraps off her newest startup, Insitro, a drug development company that has quietly raised $100 million in Series A funding, including from Andreessen Horowitz and Jeff Bezos.
+Last but not least, we were thrilled to welcome one of the world’s most famous AI researchers, Daphne Koller, a longtime Stanford professor who cofounded the online education company Coursera; logged time as the chief computing officer of Calico, Google’s life-extension spinoff; and in early May, took the wraps off her newest startup, Insitro, a drug development company that has quietly raised $100 million in Series A funding, including from Andreessen Horowitz and Jeff Bezos.
 Why is the healthcare world buzzing about it?
 Our friend Sarah McBride of Bloomberg joined us to pose this very question.
 You can read about what happened here, or watch it for yourself.